A father celebrates his 'unconventional' family | CBC News

 Maya looked up at her father and said "Well, my tattoo pretty much says it all."

-From the nape of her neck down to the middle of her back, Maya has May 17, 1967 written along her spine in Roman numerals.
-It is her father's birth date.
+From the nape of her neck down to the middle of her back, Maya has May 17, 1967, written along her spine in Roman numerals.
+It's her father's birthdate.

 "I have his birthday tattooed on my back because he always has my back — he is my backbone," she said, holding back tears.